-Examination board: AQA 8062 www.qmgsrpe.co.uk Examinations: All examinations take place after three years of study at the end of Year 11.
-There are two components: 1.
-Religion - 1 paper, 1hr 45 mins ("Beliefs and Practices") 2.
-Philosophy and Ethics - 1 paper, 1hr 45 mins ("Themes") Non examined assessment: There is no non-examined assessment
+Examination board: AQA 8061 (Short Course) AQA 8062 (Full Course) Examinations: The examination will take place after three years of study at the end of Year 11.
+There are two components, both assessed in a single paper lasting 1hr 45 mins.
+Religious Beliefs and Practices Philosophical and Ethical Themes Non examined assessment: There is no non-examined assessment

 Religion, Philosophy and Ethics (RPE) is an intellectually stimulating course that aims to provide answers to a number of questions about meaning, origin, purpose, truth and the fundamental nature of reality.
-Unlike the staid courses of religious education offered in many schools, RPE is designed for bright and able children and it covers not only statutory Religious Education, but also Psychology, Philosophy and social science.
-It is designed not only to meet the needs of a standard GCSE qualification, but also to allow pupils from diverse religious and ethnic backgrounds to consider issues of religious extremism, radicalism, social cohesion, political engagement and processes, FGM, so-called "honour-based" violence and a wealth of other topics that address cultural, social and ethnic diversity in modern Britain.
+Unlike the staid courses of religious education offered in many schools, RPE is designed for bright and able children, and it covers not only statutory Religious Education, but also Psychology, Philosophy and social science.
+It is designed not only to meet the needs of a standard GCSE qualification, but also to allow pupils from diverse religious and ethnic backgrounds to consider issues of religious extremism, radicalism, social cohesion, political engagement and processes, FGM, so-called "honor-based" violence and a wealth of other topics that address cultural, social and ethnic diversity in modern Britain.
 Lessons are a lively mix of debate, critical thinking, academic writing and reading in a judgment free and brave space.